evilC/SequenceSender/README.md

 Give it a min and max amount of time to sleep, and it will pick a random value
 * Specify what to send using identical syntax to AHK's `Send` command, with extra "Tokens" to handle Sleeping etc
 * Minimal processing during play-time.
 All string manipulation is done at load-time.
+* Extensible
+New Token Handlers can be added to allow custom operations

 ## Usage
 ### Overview